regen-network/regen-ledger/docs/tutorials/user/message-based-governance-proposals.md

 Following the upgrade to Regen Ledger `v5`, the [submit-proposal](../../commands/regen_tx_gov_submit-proposal.md) command submits message-based governance proposals and the [submit-legacy-proposal](../../commands/regen_tx_gov_submit-legacy-proposal.md) command submits "legacy" proposals including "parameter-change proposals".
 To submit a parameter-change proposal for any module other than the `ecocredit` module, you need to use the `submit-legacy-proposal` command.

-With message-based governance proposals, the messages in each proposal are signed by the `gov` module account if and when the proposal is executed, or in other words, messages within a proposal are called on behalf of the `gov` module account and therefore the `gov` module account also has the ability to create and manage entities such as credit classes and governance bodies (i.e. groups).
+With message-based governance proposals, the messages in each proposal are signed by the `gov` module account if and when the proposal is executed, or in other words, messages within a proposal are called on behalf of the `gov` module account.
+This makes it possible for the `gov` module account also has the ability to create and manage entities such as credit classes and groups.

 #### Gov Account

 With message-based governance proposals, the `gov` module account is the signer for each message in a proposal if and when the proposal is executed.
-As the signer, we need to know the address of the `gov` module account for when we construct our messages.
+As the signer, we need to know the address of the `gov` module account for when we construct messages.

 To look up the `gov` module account, run the following command: